Make-School-Courses/-ARCHIVE-SPD-1.4-Testing-and-Architecture/Lessons/Lesson1.md

 Engineering excellent software products means **striking the right balance** in your workflow, and we'll explore that throughout the term.

+#### The Work in Real Life

+What does Software Construction look like in real life?

+* Verifying that the groundwork has been laid so that construction can proceed successfully
+* Determining how your code will be tested
+* Designing and writing classes and routines
+* Creating and naming variables and named constants
+* Selecting control structures and organizing blocks of statements
+* Unit testing, integration testing, and debugging your own code
+* Reviewing other team members' low-level designs and code and having them review yours
+* Polishing code by carefully formatting and commenting it
+* Integrating software components that were created separately
+* Tuning code to make it faster and use fewer resources

+#### That's Everything, Right?

+A lot goes into building a software project.
+Here's some important non-construction activities that engineers may participate in:

+* Management
+* Requirements development
+* Software architecture
+* User-interface design
+* System testing
+* Maintenance

+Each of these activities affects the ultimate success of a project as much as construction!
+At least the success of any project that calls for more than one or two people and lasts longer than a few weeks.

 ### Why is Software Construction Important?

 ### Choosing a Programming Language and Why it Matters